 - Update light fixtures

-An easy DIY project is to update the lighting in your kitchen.
-Out-dated and out of style lights, mismatched colors, and even burnt out bulbs can easily be updated to something more modern like recessed lighting, but that can cost more money.
-A good place to start is to instal LED lighting as it saves on energy costs and can have a nicer look than regular bulbs.
+One of the common and easy home repairs is to update the lighting in your kitchen.
+Out-dated and out-of-style lights, mismatched colors, and even burnt-out bulbs can easily be updated to something more modern like recessed lighting, but that can cost more money.
+A good place to start is to install LED lighting as it saves on energy costs and can have a nicer look than regular bulbs.

 - Upgrade faucets

-Switching out an old kitchen faucet for one that is new and updated is a quick, easy, and low cost way to improve your kitchen and can be done on your own or fairly low cost by a plumber.
+Switching out an old kitchen faucet for one that is new and updated is one of the quick, easy, common, and low-cost home repairs for your kitchen and can be done on your own or fairly low cost by a plumber.

 Bathroom Repairs & Renovations

-What are some inexpensive and simple ways to upgrade your bathroom and see a quick return on investment?
+What are some common and inexpensive home repairs to upgrade your bathroom and see a quick return on investment?

 This first one may seem obvious, but it is the easiest way to immediately boost your home value and improve your quality of life.
 Is there a bad paint job, cracked tiles, water stains, dirty grout, leaky faucets?

 Look at replacing these aging pieces with waterproof materials as they will last longer, reducing the amount of replacement you’ll need to do in the future.
 Some bathrooms may lack ventilation.
-A valuable project is to install a new fan or window to let the air and the natural light in.
+A valuable and common home repairs project is to install a new fan or window to let the air and the natural light in.

 This may be the pricier option for remodeling your bathroom.
 However, updating these vital parts of your bathroom can boost your home value and make for a more pleasant living experience for you, your family, or future buyers.
 You can find out more about the cost breakdowns for redoing a bathroom and decide what works for your budget.

-If the costs were beginning to seem intimidating, this next project can be done on minimal budget.
+If the costs were beginning to seem intimidating, these next common home repairs project can be done on minimal budget.
 If you want to make your bathroom feel new and fresh, sometimes the easiest and best thing to do is give everything a deep clean.
 This means getting rid of rust stains, scrubbing all surfaces, caulking, mop the floor, dust, sanitize, and leave everything polished.
 With some everyday household cleaning items, this can be done fast and for little to no cost.